 Something most of us forget to do is to run a Google image search.
 A simple option is the reversible image search.
 The results are a combination of pictures and websites.
 So, you can check anything relevant.

 The process doesn’t stop with simply Googling yourself.
 You have to take action in order to control the information that is available online.
-You need to recreate your online persona or at least prune the existing one.
+You need to maintain and monitor your online presence or at least clean up the existing one.

 Here are some things that have to be done after you Google yourself.